zapacni/libraries-plus-plus/CONTRIBUTING.md

 # Libraries++ Source Contributing Guide
 * Use `snake_case` for variable, parameter, etc. names
+* Custom library members always use `snake_case`
+* Built-in library extensions use all lowercase
 * Individual  functions belong as a submodule of their parent library (e.g join should be a child module of string)

 # Libraries++ Documentation Guide